 B.A.
 (Hons.)
-Professional Social Care (Disability)
+Contemporary Disability Studies

+First approved in 2019, this programme follows on form the former B.A.
+(Hons.)
+Professional Social Care (Disability).
+It is aimed particularly at those students already working in services who may wish to progress to a service management role within this specialised area.
 This Honours Bachelor of Arts programme is offered by the College and leads to a QQI Award Level 8 (higher education and training) award on the NFQ.
-The course is aimed at supporting participants to develop their practitioner skills in line with best practice, in order to provide an enabling and empowering service to people with disabilities within a range of situations.
+The programme is aimed at supporting participants to develop their practitioner skills in line with best practice, in order to provide an enabling and empowering service to people with disabilities within a range of situations.
 These situations include supporting people to live independently and enter mainstream work; providing supports for people labelled as challenging, people with mental health support needs and people within the autistic spectrum.
 Areas explored include leadership and management, social policy and research-based practice.
-Since 2017, this degree has been renamed as the B.A.
-(Hons.) in Professional Social Care (Disability), following revalidation of the programme by QQI.